codenameyau/intro-to-bash/01-sessions-and-jobs.md

-# Intro to Bash - Chapter 1.
+# Chapter 1.
 Sessions and Jobs

 ## Table of Contents
 - Sessions